 A coaster centered on an inversion that remains popular to this day – the corkscrew.
 A corkscrew coaster (Knott’s Berry Farm’s Corkscrew) was the first successful modern looping coaster.

 The original corkscrew coasters consisted of a lift hill, drop and a double corkscrew.
 Over the years a vertical loop and then two vertical loops were added immediately after the lift hill drop to provide more thrills and a longer ride experience.

-The first Arrow Corkscrew opened in 1975 at Knott’s Berry Farm and was relocated to Silverwood Theme Park in 1990.
+The first Arrow Corkscrew opened in 1975 at Knott’s Berry Farm in California, USA and was relocated to Silverwood Theme Park in Idaho, USA in 1990.
 It was the first successful modern roller coaster to turn people upside down, combining two corkscrew inversions with a fairly simple layout.